xinsys/handbook/_pages/policies/travel/first-time-travel-get-in-concur-pre-olu.md

    Once you get access, you can follow [these instructions for how to complete a voucher](https://handbook.18f.gov/travel-guide-5-reimbursement/).
 Feel free to reach out in #travel and request to set up a 30 minute crash course in how to use Concur if anything seems confusing.

-### Having Trouble?
+### Having trouble sending the EFT form?
-If this link does not automatically open up a gmail window for the the Employer request, please email:  kc-vendor.number.requests@gsa.gov and in the body of your message, ask for an Employee ID.
+If this link does not automatically open up a gmail window for the the Employer request, please email:  [kc-vendor.number.requests@gsa.gov](mailto:kc-vendor.number.requests@gsa.gov) and in the body of your message, ask for an Employee ID.
 Be sure to attach your completed EFT form.

+### What happens if my flight gets cancelled?

+The easiest option would be to have the airline reschedule you.
+If that's not possible though, you may also call Ad-Trav at *(877) 472-6716* to be rebooked on any airline.

+If you are traveling to orientation and are worried that you will miss it because of delays or cancellations, please let [shawnique.muller@gsa.gov](mailto:shawnique.muller@gsa.gov) know and she will make arrangements for you to swear in when you expect to arrive.
+You may have to attend GSA orientation in your home city 2 weeks later, but please continue to travel to the office where your orientation was scheduled to be for 18F onboarding.
+While Shawnique and the travel team won't be available until Monday if your cancellation occurs over the weekend, rest assured that you will be in good hands when you arrive.

 *Got questions?
 Ask [#travel](https://18f.slack.com/messages/travel)* or [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov)